Half-periodicity of Zamolodchikov periodic cluster algebras: Colored mutations

 \begin{conjecture}[\cite{chin}] Let $(\Gamma, \Delta)$ be an admissible Dynkin biagram with $r$ vertices.
 The number of $\Gamma$-mutations in one period is the total number of roots in the root systems associated to each $\Gamma$-component, $h_{\Gamma}\cdot r$.
 Similarly, the number of $\Delta$-mutations in one period is the total number of roots in the root systems associated to each $\Delta$-component, $h_{\Delta}\cdot r$. \end{conjecture}

-The following corollary of Theorem \ref{mainThm} verifies the above conjecture for Dynkin diagrams under a certain global ordering on the cluster variables. \begin{corollary} Let $\Lambda$ be a Dynkin diagram of rank $r$ with Coxeter number $h$.
-We can view this as the tensor product $\Lambda\otimes A_1$.
-Let $x = (x_1, \dots, x_r)$ be the cluster variables of the initial seed.
-Under the ordering $0 < x_i \ll 1$ for every $i\in [r]$, one period contains exactly $hr$ red mutations and $2r$ blue mutations.
+The following corollary of Theorem \ref{mainThm} verifies the above conjecture for Dynkin diagrams under a certain initial tropical labeling. \begin{corollary} Let $\Lambda$ be a Dynkin diagram of rank $r$ with Coxeter number $h$, viewed as the tensor product $\Lambda\otimes A_1$.
+Let $\lambda\in\mathbb{R}^r$ be an initial labeling for the associated tropical $T$-system.
+When $\lambda_i < 0$ for every $i\in [r]$, one period contains exactly $hr$ red mutations and $2r$ blue mutations.
 Moreover, in one half period, the blue mutations are in bijection with the negative simple roots of $\Lambda$, while the red mutations are in bijection with the positive roots of $\Lambda$. \end{corollary} \begin{proof} By Theorem \ref{fominBijection}, the generic form of a cluster variable associated to a positive root $\alpha$ is

 where $P_{\alpha}(x)$ is a polynomial in $\mathbb{Z}_{\geq 0}[x]$ with nonzero constant term.
 In particular, the constant term of $P_{\alpha}$ is an integer $\geq 1$, which will be the dominant term in the polynomial, as all variables are $x_i \ll 1$.
 When $\alpha$ is a positive root, the tropicalization of this cluster variable (viewed as an element in the tropical $T$-system) will be positive.